sanjana-govindu/Movie-Review-Sentiment-Analysis-using-KNN/README.md

 In summary, the preprocessing steps involved removing HTML tags, punctuation, and special characters, checking word characteristics, converting to lowercase, removing stopwords, and applying stemming.
 The featurizations included Bag of Words, TF-IDF, Average Word-to-Vec, and TF-IDF Weighted Word-to-Vec.
 The data was split for evaluation, and different models were trained and tested.

+**K-nearest Algorithm**

+- Matrix generated from cosine similarity is taken and processed row by row.
+- Arrange columns of every row in the increasing order of similarity and take top ‘k’ indexes and values
+- Match the corresponding review with sentiment using indexes obtained above
+- Group all positives together and negatives together.
+If number of positives are more than the negative, then the corresponding test data point will be assigned ‘positive sentiment’ and vice-versa.
+- Output is written into the file.

 Datasets used: https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews